-During pregnancy there are various reasons to be extra careful about what you eat it is important to know which foods are safe to eat and which you need to avoid.
-Some foods contain toxins which could lead to defects in your unborn baby, others contain food-borne bacteria which could weaken your immune system and cause damage to the foetus.
-Make sure most foods you eat are cooked and when choosing a recipe be selective about what you eat to protect your baby against harmful bacteria and damage while it's still developing.
+During pregnancy there are various reasons to be extra careful about what you eat it is important to know which foods are safe and which ones you need to avoid.
+Some foods contain toxins or bacteria which could cause you to become ill and for your baby to develop complications.
+Make sure most foods you eat are well cooked and when choosing a recipe, be selective about the ingredients.
+It is important to do what you can to protect yourself and your baby during pregnancy.

-Another important point to remember when selecting what to eat is the nutritional value of the food you are feeding your baby.
-Getting enough vitamins and minerals in your daily diet while pregnant such as folic acid, iron, vitamin C and vitamin A to name a few, are crucial for proper development of your baby.
+Another important point to remember when selecting what to eat is the nutritional value of the food you are eating.
+Getting enough nutrients in your daily diet while pregnant such as folic acid, iron, calcium, vitamin C and vitamin A are important to support your baby's current and long-term growth and development.

 There are a range of foods which need to be avoided during pregnancy.
-Most maternity care providers will advise pregnant women to stay away from certain fish, raw meats, raw eggs, soft cheeses, sprouts, pate, unwashed vegetables, and many more foods discussed below.
+Most maternity care providers will advise pregnant women not to eat certain types of fish, raw meats, raw eggs, soft cheeses, sprouts, pate, unwashed vegetables.
+Other foods which are best avoided are included below.

-Certain fish (such as shark, marlin, southern blue fin tuna, orange roughy and swordfish) contain high amounts of mercury that is accumulated in their fatty tissue pregnant women should avoid eating large amounts.
+Certain fish (such as shark, marlin, southern blue fin tuna, orange roughy and swordfish) contain high amounts of mercury that is accumulated in their fatty tissue pregnant women need to avoid eating large amounts.
 Generally, fish which are predatory and are higher in the food chain contain higher levels of mercury.
-Your growing baby has a sensitive developing nervous system and while it is not clear how much seafood one would have to eat to experience harmful effects, it would be best to avoid these fish.
-Pregnant women should also avoid altogether any undercooked or raw seafood, such as oysters and uncooked sushi.
+Your growing baby has a sensitive developing nervous system.
+While it is not clear how much seafood is safe to eat during pregnancy, it is safer to avoid these types if possible.
+Also avoid altogether raw or undercooked seafood, such as oysters and sushi.

 Perhaps the thought of raw eggs never crossed your mind, though some recipes include raw, or undercooked egg which can be a source of salmonella.
-Foods that contain raw egg include mayonnaise, caesar salads, eggnog, hollandaise and certain batters like those used for cookie dough.
-Also poached or lightly scrambled eggs.
-To reduce the risk of salmonella, remember to cook your eggs before eating them alone or in other foods.
+Foods that contain raw egg include mayonnaise, caesar salads, eggnog, hollandaise and raw cake and biscuit mix, as well as lightly scrambled and poached eggs.
+To reduce the risk of salmonella, remember to cook eggs thoroughly before eating them alone or in other foods.
 Always wash free range eggs before using them.

-Raw chicken should be avoided at all times, but more so during pregnancy.
-Eating or coming into contact with surfaces that have had raw chicken prepared on them can transmit salmonella.
-Even cold chicken from the night before should be heated or cooked again to destroy any traces of salmonella.
+Raw chicken should always be avoided in the diet, but especially during pregnancy.
+Eating or coming into contact with surfaces that have had raw chicken prepared on them can also transmit salmonella.
+Even cold chicken as leftovers needs to be reheated so it's very hot or even recooked to destroy any traces of salmonella.

-Whether it is a rare steak, or an uncooked meat dish, raw or undercooked meat has the capability to cause serious damage to your unborn baby.
-Raw or undercooked meat should be avoided when pregnant as it can cause a parasitic disease called toxoplasmosis or E. Coli infection.
-This can result in a potential intrauterine foetal infection.
+Whether it is a rare steak, or an uncooked meat dish, raw or undercooked meat poses a particular risk.
+Raw meat should be avoided during pregnancy as it can cause a parasitic disease called toxoplasmosis or E. Coli infection.
+This can result in a potential intrauterine foetal infection, miscarriage or stillbirth.
 Other dangers that may result from eating raw meat are coliform bacteria and salmonella.

 Soft cheese such as blue cheese, feta, brie, camembert, cottage, ricotta, Latin-American soft white cheeses and any unpasteurised milk or foods made from unpasteurised milk should be avoided during pregnancy as they may contain the bacteria, Listeria and lead to a disease called Listeriosis.
-An infection from this bacterium is very harmful to your unborn baby and must be avoided.
-While adults with Listeria quite often show no symptoms it could cause life-threatening complications to the foetus or newborn.
-Listeriosis has been known to trigger miscarriage, premature births and blood poisoning.
-It is best to avoid this food type when pregnant and consume only after birth.
+An infection from this bacterium is very harmful to a baby during pregnancy and needs to be avoided.
+While adults with Listeria quite often show no symptoms, it can cause life-threatening complications to a foetus or newborn baby.
+Listeriosis has been known to cause miscarriage, premature births and blood poisoning.

 Unwashed fruit and vegetables

-When buying fruit and vegetables make sure you wash them clean of any harmful pesticides and bacteria.
+After buying fruit and vegetables, make sure you wash them very carefully.
 Unwashed vegetables have the potential to transmit toxoplasmosis a parasite that contaminates the soil.
-Also any mouldy fruit and vegetables should be avoided altogether.
+Also, any mouldy fruit and vegetables should be avoided altogether.

 Other foods to avoid when pregnant

-Apart from the foods listed above to avoid when you're pregnant, women should avoid raw sprouts as they have led to some incidents of salmonella outbreaks.
-Soft serve ice cream and a lot of deli foods can also contain Listeria, so it is important to avoid or if possible to minimise contact with this harmful bacteria.
-Another food item to avoid would be peanuts during pregnancy and lactation as this could reduce the chance of allergies against peanuts.
-Peanuts also have a type of mould called aflatoxin that could potentially be dangerous to your unborn baby.
+Apart from avoiding the foods listed above during pregnancy, women should avoid eating raw sprouts as these have led to some incidents of salmonella outbreaks.
+Soft serve ice cream and a range of deli foods, such as deli meats can also contain Listeria, so it is important to avoid or if possible, to minimise contact with this harmful bacteria.
+Research recommends pregnant women eat a healthy, nourishing and balanced diet with a wide variety of fresh and nutritious foods.
+Where there are allergies, sensitivities or foods are considered unsafe, avoidance is recommended.

 Keeping the right things in mind

-Another thing to think about if you are eating out is to try and make sure the food is served steaming hot and not lukewarm or cold.
-Also try and avoid too much fast food, processed food and junk food as they can be high in sugars and saturated fats.
+Another important issue to think about if you are eating out is to try and make sure the food is served steaming hot and not lukewarm nor cold.
+Also try and avoid too much fast food as they can be high in sugars and saturated fats.

 There is no safe level of alcohol consumption during pregnancy, so remove it altogether (it's only for a short while).
-Alcohol consumption during pregnancy has been linked to low IQ in babies, low birth weight and birth defects.
+Alcohol consumption during pregnancy has been connected with a range of developmental and growth disorders for babies.
 It also stops the absorption of folic acid and iron and reduces the calcium in your bones.

-The number one rule to remember is to eat when you are hungry.
-Try not to worry about your changing appetite, just take into account the above foods to avoid and try to gain weight at the recommended rate which your doctor or midwife will no doubt monitor.
+Try not to worry about your changing appetite, just take into account the above foods to avoid and try to gain weight at the recommended rate which your doctor or maternity care provider will monitor.

 *Please note that the published date may not be the same as the date that the content was created and that information above may have changed since.